comagnan/comagnan.github.io/docs/profiles.markdown

 **Gender**: M<br>
 **Age**: 19<br>
 **Likes**: Stories of heroes from far-off lands.
 Scorpions.
-Rising up to the challenge.<br>
+Rising to the challenge.<br>
 **Dislikes**: Rash decisions.
 Sour food.<br>
 <br>
-Born into a family of talented mages, but never quite reaching to their level, Alexis was disowned at a young age.
-This experience led him to believe that one can only truly rely on themself.<br>
+Born into a family of talented mages, but never quite reaching their level, Alexis was disowned at a young age.
+This experience led him to believe that one can only truly rely on oneself.<br>
 <br>
 Since then, he's been offering mercenary services here and there.
 Rather than trying to improve his skill with the Gift, he instead focuses on strategy and agility.
 This approach has already led him to many victories, despite his young age.<br>
 <br>